Valter Di Salvo: Aspire Academy and Qatar Football Association (2010–present)

 In April 2010, Di Salvo was appointed as director of football performance and science for Aspire Academy, Qatar Football Association and Qatar Stars League, with the goal to enhance player performance and to align technologies, processes and methodologies throughout the country.

 Since 2014 he is the executive director of the Aspire Global Summit, a community which involves 50 top clubs/federations around the world and creates a platform to share experience on youth football performance development.

 In October 2016, through a MoU agreement between Italian Football Federation (FIGC) and Qatar Football Association (QFA), he has been appointed as the responsible of the area "Performance e Ricerca" for Club Italia.

 Academic experience

 From 1995 to 2001 Di Salvo was assistant professor at the Foro Italico University of Rome.

 From 1998 to 2004, he was a professor in the Specialization School of Sport Medicine of the university "Tor Vergata" of Rome, where he taught sport training methodology.

 As of 2002 Di Salvo is an associate professor at the Foro Italico University, in the area of "Sport methodology".

-Since 2014 he is a visiting professor at the Faculty of Sport & Exercise Sciences at the John Moore University in Liverpool.
+Since 2014 he is a visiting professor at the Faculty of Sport & Exercise Sciences at the John Moores University in Liverpool.